 As permitted by Section 408 of the Companies Act 2006 no separate parent company profit and loss account has been included in these financial statements.
-The parent company profit for the period was £10k (2022: loss of £284k).
+TThe parent company loss for the period was £5,012k (2023: profit of £10k).

 The Auditor's remuneration for audit and other services is disclosed in note 6 to the consolidated financial statements.